troyxuanyichen/API-Requirement/ServerRequirements.md

 	response:
 	{
-		"childrenList":
+		"traineesList":
 		{
-			"child1@gmail.com",
+			"trainee1@gmail.com",
-			"child2@gmail.com"
+			"trainee2@gmail.com"
 		}
 	}
-**Tips:** Call this api when a parent user login, return the list of children the user is connected to.
-If no child is connected, an empty childrenList will be returned.
+**Tips:** Call this api when a guardian user login, return the list of trainees the user is connected to.
+If no trainee is connected, an empty traineesList will be returned.

 /logout(DELETE)
 -------